juliatogr/juliatogr/README.md

 # Welcome to juliatogr GitHub Repo 👋

-I am Júlia and I amcurrently studying an Audiovisual Systems Engineering because I am passionate about both technology and audiovisuals.
+I am Júlia and I am currently studying an Audiovisual Systems Engineering because I am passionate about both technology and audiovisuals.
 I aim to be a Software Developer at an audiovisual company.
+I also have just finished a Back-End Java bootcamp at IT Academy.

 Here you can find some of